Azure/bicep-types-az/generated/recoveryservicesbackup/microsoft.recoveryservices/2021-06-01/types.md

 Classic Compute Azure VM is Microsoft.ClassicCompute/virtualMachines 3.
 Windows machines (like MAB, DPM etc) is Windows 4.
 Azure SQL instance is AzureSqlContainer.
 5. Storage containers is StorageContainer.
 6. Azure workload Backup is VMAppContainer
+* **resourceGroup**: string: Resource group name of Recovery Services Vault.
+* **virtualMachineId**: string: Fully qualified ARM url of the virtual machine represented by this Azure IaaS VM container.
+* **virtualMachineVersion**: string: Specifies whether the container represents a Classic or an Azure Resource Manager VM.

 ### AzureIaaSComputeVMContainer
 #### Properties